osslab-pku/SILENCE/README.md

 # Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem

 ## Intorduction
-In this paper, we propose SILENCE, an SMT-solver-based incompatibility remediator for licenses in the dependency graph.
-Given a release and its dependency graph with one or more license incompatibilities, SILENCE 1) finds alternative licenses that are compatible with the dependency graph, and 2) searches for alternative graphs with no license incompatibilities and minimal difference with the original graph.
+In this paper, we propose SILENSE, an SMT-solver-based incompatibility remediator for licenses in the dependency graph.
+Given a release and its dependency graph with one or more license incompatibilities, SILENSE 1) finds alternative licenses that are compatible with the dependency graph, and 2) searches for alternative graphs with no license incompatibilities and minimal difference with the original graph.
 The results are aggregated as a report of recommended remediations (i.e., migrations, removals, version pinnings, or license changes) for developers to consider.